Aadeshh0/vector-shift-hubspot-oauth/README.md

 # VectorShift Hubspot OAuth Integration Assignment

 This project is an assignment provided by VectorShift, in which the task was to complete an OAuth integration with HubSpot.
+The integration was completed by implementing the following key functions in `hubspot.py`:
+- authorize_hubspot
+- oauth2callback_hubspot
+- get_hubspot_credentials

-The developer implemented the authorize_hubspot, oauth2callback_hubspot, and get_hubspot_credentials functions in hubspot.py using a FastAPI backend and a React frontend.
+The backend is built using a FastAPI backend and a React frontend.
 OAuth states and credentials were securely persisted in Redis to support the authentication flow during local development.
 The final implementation includes a fully functional HubSpot OAuth flow and data loading capability.

 ------------